 Wilkommen and welcome to Germany!
 Munich—or Munchen in its native Deutsch tongue—is the capital of Bavaria and perhaps one of the most quintessentially German cities.
-We’ll have an intro lunch at 12 pm and then a bike fitting.
+We’ll meet in the hotel lobby at 12:30 pm have an intro lunch and then a bike fitting.
 Afterwards, we’ll do a short ride to Nymphen Palace.
 We’ll come back for a guided visit of the town center, and then we’ll dine with beer in one of Munich’s famous beer halls.

 Dießen am Ammersee

 Today, the ride begins as we venture into Bavaria, passing stunning forests, lakes, and mountains.
 We'll end our ride in Dießen am Ammersee—a peaceful setting and a nice change of pace from Munich.